Stephen Abram, Principal, Lighthouse Consulting Inc. and & Executive Director, Federation of Ontario Public Libraries (FOPL)

 Cathy Wolford is the systems librarian for the Detroit Area Library Network (DALNET) consortium.
 She provides customer service, support and training of the various ILS modules.
 Prior to her employment at DALNET, she was the Manager of Library Technical Services at the Benson Ford Research Center, a museum library and archive.
 Currently she is on the Michigan Library Association Board of Directors, a member of ALA and SLA, and a graduate of the Wayne State University School of Library and Information Science.

-Dr. Sharon Q Yang, Associate Professor/Systems Librarian, Rider University
+Dr. Sharon Q Yang, Associate Professor/Systems Librarian, Moore Library, Rider University

-Dr. Sharon Yang has been working in the library automation field for eighteen years.
+Dr. Sharon Q. Yang has been working in the library automation field for eighteen years.
 She received her MS in 1988, Certificate for Advanced Librarianship in 1989, and Doctor of Library Science in 1997, all from the School of Library Service, Columbia University.
 While working on her doctoral degree, she worked as the Head of Technical Services/Systems at Wagner College.
 She acquired her computer knowledge through work experience and by taking college classes and attending workshops in computer science.
 Dr. Yang is very active as a speaker at many national and international conferences.
 She now works as Systems Librarian and Associate Professor with Tenure in Rider University Libraries, New Jersey.
+She is the reciepiant of 2012 NJLA Research Award and 2012 CALA Jing Liao Award for Best Research.

 Dr. Sharon Q Yang